 This apricot dessert has a few secrets.
 Not only is it sublime, it’s healthy and relatively low-fat.
-Its secret ingredient, once again, is Greek yogurt – a wondrous whole milk product which is richly thick, creamy and tart.
+Its secret ingredient is Greek yogurt – a wondrous whole milk product which is richly thick, creamy and tart.
 Its secret technique is to use ingredients which are simple, fresh and in season – which isn’t really a secret, but a golden rule for cooking.
 Freshness and simplicity showcase great natural flavor and preclude the need to over-fuss ingredients.

 The sumptuous results belie the ease and healthiness of these brûléed apricots.
 A little sugar is sprinkled over each apricot half, which are broiled until the sugar dissolves and begins to caramelize.
 As this happens, the fruit softens and breaks down, virtually melting into itself, held together by its soft skin with a puddle of caramelized sugar pooled in the center.
 Whisked Greek yogurt, lightly sweetened and brightened with lemon, is spooned over the top or to the side of the fruit – you decide – serving as a cool complement to the apricot’s warmth.
 It’s a luscious and fresh end to any meal.
 Your guests will be licking their plates.

-6 ripe but not too mushy apricots, halved
+6 ripe but not too mushy apricots, halved and pitted.

-1/4 cup granulated sugar
+1/4 cup plus 1 1/2 tablespoons granulated sugar

 1/4 cup light brown sugar, plus extra for garnish